top of page

 potted plants by fireplace

-Indirect Light Plants A majority of the tropical plants we sell would fit in this category.
-In their native environments, many tropical varieties grow under dense tree canopies where only sparse, filtered light can reach them.
-To transition these types of plants outdoors, simply place them in a location with indirect light conditions such as a covered porch or under the shade of a tree.
-A spot that is sheltered from wind and rain is also preferred.
+Many of our tropical plants fall into this category.
+In their native habitats, they thrive under dense tree canopies with filtered light.
+To transition these plants outdoors, place them in a sheltered spot with indirect light, such as a covered porch or beneath a tree.
+Ensure they are protected from wind and rain.

 Other Tips

-• Ensure that pots have drainage holes if plants will be in areas exposed to rain.
+• Pots should have drainage holes especially if plants will be exposed to rain.

-• Bleached foliage or browning of foliage indicates that your plant is getting too much sun.
+• Bleached or browning foliage indicates too much sun exposure

-• You will probably have to irrigate more frequently when your plants are outside.
+• Be prepared to irrigate more frequently when your plants are outside.

 bottom of page